-We believe that an understanding of shared values is at the centre of our life in our academy, so we encourage our pupils and staff to think and reflect on their behaviour and values.
+Our Core Values are formulated with the safety and wellbeing of the pupils in mind to enable the school to function efficiently as a place of learning.
+We believe that an understanding of shared values is at the centre of our life in our school, so we encourage our pupils and staff to think and reflect on their behaviour and values.
 Actions have consequences and we work to support everyone in understanding how what they do and say, and what they do not do and do not say, can impact on others.